softitova/PhysicsNewProject/README.md

-## Курсовая работа по физике
-# "Распространение света в среде с переменным показателем преломления"

-# Описание:

-## Формат входных данных:

-* Показатель преломления задается функцией от двух аргументов
-* Количество лучей а также описание из начальной траектории
-   * количество лучей
+## Physics course project
+# "light spreading in a medium with a refractive index variable"

+## Input format:

+* The refractive index is given by a function of two arguments
+* The number of rays and a description of the initial trajectory
+   * amout of rays
-   * дельта
+   * delta
-   * показатель преломления
+   * refractive index
-   * угол
+   * angle
-   * координата на оси абсцисс
-   * координата на оси ординат
+   * coordinate on the horizontal axis
+   * coordinate on the vertical axis
-   * четверть
+   * part

-## Формат выходных данных:

-* Графическая модель распространения лучей
+## Output format:

+* Graphic model of the light spreading